This thread has been bookmarked. Visit your bookmarked threads to review.

 Radiant EngineeringThey used to have output charts for their Thinfin C as a function of the R-value of the floor, but I can no longer find them on their website.

 Heatloss on new houses here in the Bay Area typically come in at 17-20 BTU's/ square foot.
-I want to see if theses accelerator plates can approach that with the kind of floor that Simon has.I'm often wrong, but never in doubt.
+I want to see if theses accelerator plates can approach that with the kind of floor that Simon has.Often wrong, never in doubt.